-Wonderlic SLE HESI A 2
+Wonderlic SLE HESI A

 Dental Assistant 8 N/A

 Dental Hygiene 20 70

 EKG Technician 8 N/A

 Medical Assistant 8 N/A

-Medical Office Administration 8 N/A

 Neurodiagnostic Technology 16 65

 Phlebotomy Technician 8 N/A

 Polysomnograph ic Technology 15 N/A

 Sterile Processing Technician 8 N/A

 Surgical Technology 17 65

-Vocational Nursing 17 70
+Vocational 17 70 Nursing

-Graduates of the Polysomnographic Technology program are exempt from the HESI assessment when enrolling in the Neurodiagnostic Technology program.
+\Graduates of the Polysomnographic Technology program are exempt from the HESI assessment when enrolling in the Neurodiagnostic Technology program.

-Applicants for all programs may attempt the Wonderlic a total of three times and, when required, the Health Education Systems, Inc. (HESI) A2entrance assessment a total of two times.
+Applicants for all programs may attempt the Wonderlic a total of three times (only twice on the same day) and, when required, the Health Education Systems, Inc. (HESI) A entrance assessment a total of two times.
 If the minimum score is not met, the applicant must wait six (6) months before retesting.

-Nursing Program Candidates must meet the minimum overall HESI A2 assessment score listed above.
+Nursing Program Candidates must meet the minimum overall HESI A assessment score listed above.
 In addition, any candidate who does not meet the minimum overall score on their first attempt must repeat the entire exam.
 Attempt of individual HESI exam sections is not permitted for Nursing Program Candidates.
-A candidate is permitted a total of three attempts to successfully complete the HESI A2 exam at no cost.
+A candidate is permitted a total of three attempts to successfully complete the HESI A exam at no cost.
 Each additional attempt at the exam will be charged to the candidate at \$50 per attempt.